 Hyundai has announced that it will start making electric vehicles in the USA.
 It plans to invest USD 7.4 billion by 2025 to improve the production facilities for electric vehicles.
 Hyundai’s current factory in Montgomery (Alabama) will likely become the hub of Hyundai electric vehicles for the American market.
 The production of electric vehicles could start with the Ioniq 5 or Ioniq 6, and be followed by the Ioniq 7.

 Hyundai Motor Group plans to reduce the development of internal combustion engine models so that it has the resources to accelerate investment in EVs, as per a Reuters report.
 With the new strategy, which was approved in March 2021, the company’s ICE vehicle portfolio will be reduced to half, it is reported.
 The South Korean conglomerate plans to have at least 23 BEV (Battery Electric Vehicle) models in Hyundai, Kia, and Genesis showrooms combined by the middle of the decade and to sell 1.7 million EVs worldwide by 2026.

 What is the Hyundai Ioniq 7 release date?

-The Ioniq 7 could be unveiled in 2023.
+The showroom-spec Ioniq 7 should be unveiled in second half of 2023.
 Hyundai states that an early 2024 launch is planned.

 What would be considered the Ioniq 7’s challengers?

-What will be the price of the Hyundai Ioniq 7?
+What will be the Hyundai Ioniq 7 price?